 I was interested in uncovering the history of inlay furniture during my latest trip to Rajasthan.
 I took a trip to the famous City Palace in Udaipur, built by the Maharaja Udai Sing in the late 16th century.
 I learned that the city of Udaipur was built as a safer more defendable refuge from the Mughal invasion that was threatening north India.
 Continue reading “Indian Furniture: A Rajasthani Adventure – Part 1” »

 On a recent trip to Rajasthan we discovered this new embossing style.
-Instead of pressing floral patterns into the nickel alloy, local artisans created a brushed effect that looks like a silvery corduroy.
+Instead of pressing floral patterns into the nickel alloy, local created a brushed effect that looks like a silvery corduroy.